DevPatel3547/ChatRoom/README.md

 ## Installation

-1. Clone the Chatroom repository from GitHub:
+1. Clone the Chatroom repository from GitHub: https://github.com/DevPatel3547/ChatRoom.git or you can use ssh, zip etc.

 2. Navigate to the project directory.